 - First, knit from the beginning-of-round marker, across the back of the garment.

-- Back on your main circular needles, you'll turn the work and cast on extra stitches for the underarm.
+- Back on your main circular needles, you'll cast on extra stitches for the underarm.
 You'll place a marker in the centre of these stitches to make your new beginning-of-round point.

-- Flip the work back over and knit across the front of the garment.
+- Continue to knit across the front of the garment.

 - Slip the right sleeve stitches on to waste yarn.

-- Repeat the cast-on you did for the left underarm - turn, cast on the extra stitches, then turn back over and keep knitting to the beginning of the round.
+- Repeat the cast-on you did for the left underarm - cast on the extra stitches, then keep knitting to the beginning of the round.

 At this point, you have the body stitches (including the extra underarm stitches) on your circular needles.
 On each side, you'll have the sleeve stitches set aside (on waste yarn or spare circular needles/cables) that will form the armholes and the top of the sleeves.